ksrnnb/100-days-of-code/log.md

 **Thoughts:**
 I created ECS service using Terraform. but another problem that relates Laravel happened.
 I want to fix it tommorow.

+### Day 56: Oct 26, 2020

+**Today's Progress**:
+- tring to fix app error (https error was fixed, next is csrf mismatch error...)
+- learned how to access EC2 in private subnet by ssh connection
+- making web app using Laravel (refactoring js file)

+**Thoughts:**
+I want to deploy my app soon.